cloudfoundry/cf-for-k8s/docs/getting-started-tutorial.md

 $ cd test-app
 $ cf push test-app
 ```

 You will notice that what we pushed is source code.
 Yet Kubernetes runs containers.
-Just some of the magic of
-Cloud Foundry is is that it can perform the staging and deployment of your application.
-Leaving you to
-concentrate on your code.
+Just some of the magic of Cloud Foundry is is that it can perform the staging and deployment of your application.
+Leaving you to concentrate on your code.

 Once deployed, open your browser and visit test-app.vcap.me:

 ![](./assets/test-app.png)

 Congratulations.
 You just pushed your first application to CloudFoundry.
-As the tagline
-says “Here is my app.
-Run it for me.
+As the tagline says “Here is my source code.
+Run it on the cloud for me.
 I do not care how.”